SomeOddCodeGuy/WilmerAI/README.md

 - **useOfflineWikiApi**: This specifies whether you want to use the [OfflineWikipediaTextApi](https://github.com/SomeOddCodeGuy/OfflineWikipediaTextApi) for factual workflows or for the example group's `DataFinder` character.
-- **offlineWikiApiHost**: IP of the computer running the API
+- **offlineWikiApiHost**: IP of the computer running the OfflineWikipediaTextApi.
 - **offlineWikiApiPort**: Port for your wiki API.
 Unless you specifically change this, it's already good in all the example user configs.
 - **endpointConfigsSubDirectory**: Name of the subfolder in Endpoints where your endpoint jsons will live.

 #### Users Folder, _current-user.json File

-Next, update the `_current-user.json` file specify what user you want to use.
+Next, update the `_current-user.json` file to specify what user you want to use.
 Match the name of the new user JSON file, without the `.json` extension.

 **NOTE**: You can ignore this if you want to use the --User argument when running Wilmer instead.